yoavevron/Neural-Network-From-Scratch/README.md

 # Basic Artificial Neural Network

-- Have tried to implememt the simplest fully connected Multi Layer Perceptron
+- Have tried to implement the simplest fully connected Multi Layer Perceptron
 - Only usage of mathematics and numpy (without tensorflow/pytorch)
 - Intended for hand-written digits image classification (MNIST Data Set)